lsst/dp0-2_lsst_io/data-access-analysis-tools/portal-intro.rst

 Under "Timing", users can specify a range of the time of observation (this is only relevant for PVIs/calexps) and/or exposure duration.

-Under "Spectral Coverage", users can provide a wavelength in, e.g., nanometers as a means of specifying the image band.
+Under "Spectral Coverage", users can select one or more filters, or the wavelength in, e.g., nanometers as a means of specifying the image band.

 **Output Column Selection and Constraints**

 The default is for all columns to be selected (i.e., have blue checks in the leftmost column).
 It is recommended to always return all metadata because the Portal requires some columns in order for the some of the "Results" view functionality to work.

 **Example (PVIs/calexps)**